facelessuser/coloraide/docs/src/markdown/average.md

 # Color Averaging

-Color averaging is the process of calculated an average color from a set of other colors by taking the mean of each color channel.
+Color averaging is the process of calculating an average color from a set of other colors by taking the mean of each color channel.
 It can take as many colors as desired and will return a color that represents the average.
 This is not to be confused with interpolation which employs a different technique, but in certain situations, it can sort of function like mixing multiple colors.